TalarB/InvoiceLogger/README.md

       - set allowed currencies
       - turn on saving images in the photo gallery
 - Organizing the table view by days, where all inputs for the same day are shown within one section
+- Single entity or enum that takes care of strings and localizations